a Professor in the Penn State Graduate Program in Acoustics

 I co-edited/co-wrote this book, published as part of Wiley's Book Series on Acoustics, with Don Nefske and Sue Sung.
-15 chapters ranging from the basics of structural vibration and radiated sound to numerical methods and noise control treatments.
+The book includes 15 chapters ranging from the basics of structural vibration and radiated sound to numerical methods and noise control treatments.
 You can buy it through Amazon

 My colleagues from Italy and France and I organized the first Symposium on Flow Induced Noise Issues and Aspects in Rome, Italy in November 2013.
-The 2nd Symposium was held in April 2017 at Penn State, with the book due out in 2018.
-15 papers by world-renowned experts in this field, available on Amazon.
+The book includes 15 papers by world-renowned experts in this field, available on Amazon.
 You can also download individual chapters at the Springer website.